 The Pilot Plant is a production facility that will be used for the first run of the innovative products that are being developed in the R&D Lab.

-Clayco’s technology team was instrumental in conducting performance analysis of proposed curtain wall system and submitting findings to designers, taking the lead on re-formulating industry best practices for digitally enabled layout and the use of drones during several very critical phases of site development and underground scope.
+Clayco’s technology team was instrumental in conducting performance analysis of the proposed curtain wall system and submitting findings to designers, taking the lead on re-formulating industry best practices for digitally-enabled layout and the use of drones during several very critical phases of site development and underground scope.

 The collective hard work, creativity and problem solving efforts showed by the team resulted in quality design and a building, which we all believe, will lead to significant advances in human health.Rick Moeckel, Executive Vice President & Shareholder

 The laboratory space is organized around a two-way planning module that delivers a combination of efficiency and flexibility.
 It allows equipment and casework changes to be made in short, middle, or long term.
 The general circulation is a dual-purpose corridor that acts as a technical pathway for carts and materials as well as people.
 The continuous laboratory configuration provides a universal lab environment that is easily modified.
 Boundaries between groups are changeable as one group grows and another shrinks.